 6. Put on Tights

-Tights are great at adding a feminine and sensual vibe to your outfit, which is super important in the goth aesthetic.
+Tights are great at adding a feminine and sensual vibe to your outfit, which is super important in goth girl aesthetic outfits.
 There are countless designs that you can choose from, such as classic fishnets and even spiderweb pantyhoses.

 7. Thrown in a Pair of Boots

 A good pair of boots will make you look elegant and terrifying all at once.
-Plus, they're timeless items.
+Plus, they're timeless items within the gothic fashion.
 A pair of combat boots is perfect for a more traditional goth look, though platform and ankle boots are amazing as well.